 ABOUT Brigitte Kowanz

-Brigitte Kowanz (AT, 1957) is known for creating evocative sculptures, installations, and environments with a decidedly non-physical medium: light.
+Brigitte Kowanz (1957-2022) is known for her evocative sculptures, installations, and environments with a decidedly non-physical medium: light.
 Since the early 1980s, she has been exploring both the utilitarian and conceptual resonances of light with neon tubing, LED bulbs, aluminum, mirrors, and text.
 She draws upon such multidisciplinary sources as advertising, architecture, film, music, and the history of painting for inspiration.
 Through her use of mirrors, Kowanz aims to break down the boundaries between art and life, drawing viewers into her illuminated visions.
 Kowanz studied from 1975 to 1980 at the University of Applied Arts Vienna.
 She has been Professor of Transmedial Art there since 1997.

 ABOUT Iván Navarro